How To Eat Paleo At Restaurants

 substituting one side dish for another

-ordering a salad with lemon and olive oil on the side instead of dressing
+ordering a salad with lemon and olive oil on the side instead of the prescribed dressing

 Things that are unreasonable:

-asking the chef to make zoodles for you instead of fresh pasta
+asking the chef to make zoodles for you instead of pasta

 asking someone to make special olive oil-only mayo for your lobster salad (though I did have a chef offer to do this during my first Whole30 and it almost made me cry, it was so outrageously kind!)